Weightlifting belt: Do I need one?

-You might consider wearing a weightlifting belt if you're doing power lifting or dead lifts.
-A weightlifting belt can be a reminder to keep your spine in the correct position during heavy lifting.
+You might consider wearing a weightlifting belt if you're doing powerlifting or dead lifts.
+A weightlifting belt can be a reminder to keep your spine in the correct position and can help maintain abdominal pressure to stabilize the spine during heavy lifting.

 When you're lifting free weights, safety precautions are a must:

 - Learn proper form and technique.
 The better your form, the better your results — and the less likely you are to hurt yourself.